Dental Implant Candidacy

 Dental Implant Treatment?

 Provided you have reasonable oral and general health and do not smoke, you’re likely to be a good candidate for dental implant treatment.
 If you do smoke and still wish to have dental implants, you must prepare to quit for at least the duration of treatment.
-Yet we prefer you quit for good, not only to improve your candidacy.
+Yet we prefer you to quit for good, not only to improve your candidacy.
 Dr. Agarwal will also assess your jawbone quality as dental implants need to be surrounded by several millimeters of strong and healthy bone in order to fully bond with the bone during Osseointegration.

 If you don’t have sufficient jawbone, it’s not necessarily a barrier to treatment, as missing bone can be restored using the very latest bone grafting techniques.
 Once implant treatment is completed, you must be committed to maintaining good oral hygiene that includes regular checkups and cleanings.
-Your dental implants may be made from an inert material, but they are surrounded by living tissue that can become infected without the proper dental care.
+Your dental implants may be made from an inert material, but they are surrounded by living tissue that can become infected without proper dental care.

 Who Might Not Be Suitable

 In order to place dental implants, you will need to have a small surgical procedure.
 This is why it’s important for Dr. Agarwal to thoroughly evaluate your oral health and your general health.
 You must not have any active dental disease, for example, periodontal or gum disease, and you must be in reasonable general health.
 Certain medical conditions may cause complications that could affect the success of surgery or which will delay healing.
 A good example would be someone who poorly controls their diabetes.
 If you are diabetic and keep the disease properly controlled, it’s still worth enquiring about dental implant treatment.